 Man, that’s a lot of stuff for one to do for a South Korea winter traveler!
 I really appreciate all the suggestions and help that came from these awesome bloggers.
 I think the last thing to do is find a restaurant that serves a nice bowl of soup and to hover over it for a while before eating.
 Are you ready for a Korean winter now?
 Whether you’re already there or planning a visit, this list of things to do will help round out your South Korea winter itinerary!

-Did we leave something out that you’d like to add?
-I’d love to read your thoughts in the comments section below!
+Ever visited South Korea during winter?
+What did you think of it?
+Did we leave something out in this South Korea winter travel guide that you’d like to add?
+We’d love to read your thoughts in the comments section below!